beginning of content

 The best thing to do if you feel nauseous is to stay hydrated.
 Try to take small sips of cold, clear fluids such as:

-If your nausea makes you unable to drink, you can try sucking on icy poles or ice cubes.
+If you have nausea and can't drink, try sucking on icy poles or ice cubes.

-Try not to skip meals, as an empty stomach can make the nausea worse.
+Try not to skip meals, as an empty stomach can make your nausea worse.
 Eat small amounts more often.
-Some foods may be easier to eat and can help you feel better such as:
+Some foods may be easier to eat and can help you feel better, such as:

 Your doctor may prescribe medicine such as an antihistamine or an antiemetic (medicine to stop you vomiting).